-The city of Luxor, which for centuries was the former capital of Pharaonic Egypt, is home to some of the most impressive monuments of this ancient civilisation.
+The city of Luxor, which for centuries was the capital of Pharaonic Egypt, is home to some of the most impressive monuments of this ancient civilisation.

 During my first day in Luxor, I explored the West Bank of the River Nile, where two of the most impressive funerary sites are located: the Valley of the Kings and Hatshepsut temple.